 The first crop of corn Nathan Goff planted in Iowa was with the help of two daughters, Jane and Adaline, one sitting on each side of his planter dropping the seed while he drove a team of mules.

 Madison County land records show that Nathan P. Goff’s first land purchase included 80 acres in Jefferson Township.
 This was the family home for the next seventeen years.
 His land holding ranged between 120 and 240 acres.
 In 1880 he sold his farm to his son, Alfred, but continued to live in the stone house (which was still standing in 1972).
-In 1897 Alfred sold the farm and moved to Union County, Iowa, and it was there than his father died.
+In 1897 Alfred sold the farm and moved to Union County, Iowa, and it was there that his father died.

 Nathan P. and Elizabeth Goff are buried at Fairview Cemetery, north of Winterset, Iowa, along Highway 169.